 Centre among the nation’s leaders for study abroad

-Two new reports place Centre College yet again among the nation’s best for study abroad programs, affirming the central role of international education in the College’s overall academic mission.
+Two reports place Centre College yet again among the nation’s best for study abroad programs, affirming the central role of international education in the College’s overall academic mission.

 U.S. News & World Report ranks Centre #4 in the nation on its “Short List” of the “10 Colleges With the Most Students Studying Abroad,” and the “Open Doors 2011” report by the Institute of International Education ranks Centre #6 among all baccalaureate institutions for undergraduate participation.

 “Study abroad at Centre is part of the College’s DNA,” says Milton Reigelman, the J. Rice Cowan Professor of English and director of the Center for Global Citizenship, which oversees all international programs.
 “And the way in which we’ve structured our program sets us apart among our peers.”